 Here are some of my (present) core principles that inform my approach:

 - Learning happens over time rather than in a single event.

-- There is rarely a one-size-fits-all solution – it all depends on context.
+- There is rarely a one-size-fits-all solution – it all depends on the context and individual concerns.

-- When learning, people still value the relationships they form with human guides, mentors, instructors and fellow learners; therefore, it’s necessary to make space for human connection in the digital learning environment.
+- As social creatures, humans place great value on their relationships with mentors and peers; that’s why it’s important to make space for human connection in the digital learning environment.

-- Learning design should be human-centred rather than strictly information-centred.
-This involves listening to learners to understand how their needs relate to needs of the organization.
+- Design should be human-centred rather than strictly information-centred.
+This involves listening to learners to understand how their needs and concerns relate to needs of the organization.

-- People learn better when they make mistakes in the learning process.
+- People learn better when they make mistakes and then receive feedback in the learning process.
 That’s why it’s important to create safe spaces that allow them to try out new methods.

-- People (aka. the learners) are not robots.
+- People (aka. the learners) are not machines.
 They have emotions, attitudes and deep-seated values that impact the way they think and behave.

 - Sometimes simple solutions work best.